vikashvs36/microservices-tutoria/zuul-api-gatway-server/README.md

 	HttpServletRequest request = RequestContext.getCurrentContext().getRequest();
 	String URL = request.getRequestURI();

 So.
-After implemented this filter we are able to get the logging of any services from ZullLoggingFilter.
+After implemented this filter we are able to get the logging of any services from ZuulLoggingFilter.

-I am going to start *eureka-naming-server, zull-api-gateway-server, currency-exchange-service and currency-calculation-service* services.
+I am going to start *eureka-naming-server, zuul-api-gateway-server, currency-exchange-service and currency-calculation-service* services.

-There is a convention to get the any service request through *zull-api-gateway-server* is given below :
+There is a convention to get the any service request through *zuul-api-gateway-server* is given below :

 	http://localhost:{gateway-server-port}/{application-name}/{URI}

-Port belongs to *zull-api-gateway-server*, application name and port are service name and server port accordingly which would be mentioned on application.yml of corresponding services.
-For example, After start these service, I want to access the *currency-exchange-service* through *zull-api-gateway-server*.
+Port belongs to *zuul-api-gateway-server*, application name and port are service name and server port accordingly which would be mentioned on application.yml of corresponding services.
+For example, After start these service, I want to access the *currency-exchange-service* through *zuul-api-gateway-server*.
 So how can we access it.
 Let's see :

 	// We used to run separately of currency-exchange-service http://localhost:2222/api/currency-exchange-service/from/USD/to/INR

-	// Intercepting through zull-api-gateway-server
+	// Intercepting through zuul-api-gateway-server
 	http://localhost:8080/currency-exchange-service/api/currency-exchange-service/from/USD/to/INR

+### Logging through zuul-api-gateway-server interact with Service to Service using feign Client

+Currency-calculation-service is interacting with currency-exchange-service.
+As of now, you access the currency-calculation-service it will call through the gateway service but there has one more call from currency-exchange-service which is direct call through feign client. there is a problem every service need to call through Gateway api. so let's see how to feign client interact with gateway service.

+Name attribute of annotation in Proxy class needs to change in Currency-calculation-service to interact with zuul-api-gateway-server :

+	// Convert from
+	@FeignClient(name = "currency-exchange-service")

+	// Convert to
+	@FeignClient(name = "zuul-api-gatway-server")

+and as above convention to interact with the any url though zuul-api-gateway-server, Request needs to change as given below :

+	// Convert from
+	@GetMapping(value = "/api/currency-exchange-service/from/{from}/to/{to}")

+	// Convert to
+	@GetMapping(value = "/currency-exchange-service/api/currency-exchange-service/from/{from}/to/{to}")

+After these changes are done in CurrencyExchangeServiceProxy from Currency-calculation-service look like as given below :

+	@FeignClient(name = "zuul-api-gatway-server")
+	@RibbonClient(name = "currency-exchange-service")
+	public interface CurrencyExchangeServiceProxy {

+		@GetMapping(value = "/currency-exchange-service/api/currency-exchange-service/from/{from}/to/{to}")
+		public ExchangeValue retriveExchangeValue(@PathVariable String from, @PathVariable String to);
+	}

+Output from Zuul-api-getway-server :

+	2020-04-26 17:22:38.559  INFO 1072 --- [nio-8080-exec-3] c.m.z.filter.ZuulLoggingFilter           : Request from URI : /currency-calculation-service/api/currency-calculation-service/feign/from/USD/to/INR/quality/100
+	2020-04-26 17:22:38.580  INFO 1072 --- [nio-8080-exec-2] c.m.z.filter.ZuulLoggingFilter           : Request from URI : /currency-exchange-service/api/currency-exchange-service/from/USD/to/INR